cybertraining-dsc/fa20-523-341/project/project.md

 | 0.357        | 0.425  | 5   | -7.301   | 1    | 0.0333      | 0.584        | 0                | 0.322    | 0.27    | 102.078 | audio_features | 4xqrdfXkTW4T0RauPLv3WA | spotify:track:4xqrdfXkTW4T0RauPLv3WA | https://api.spotify.com/v1/tracks/4xqrdfXkTW4T0RauPLv3WA | https://api.spotify.com/v1/audio-analysis/4xqrdfXkTW4T0RauPLv3WA | 198040      | 3              | Heather                 | Conan Gray     | 3            | 4            | 22          | 0.103448276 | 0.137931034 | 0.75862069  | 114        | 66                |
 | 0.83         | 0.585  | 0   | -6.476   | 1    | 0.094       | 0.237        | 0                | 0.248    | 0.485   | 109.978 | audio_features | 6Im9k8u9iIzKMrmV7BWtlF | spotify:track:6Im9k8u9iIzKMrmV7BWtlF | https://api.spotify.com/v1/tracks/6Im9k8u9iIzKMrmV7BWtlF | https://api.spotify.com/v1/audio-analysis/6Im9k8u9iIzKMrmV7BWtlF | 173711      | 4              | 34+35                   | Ariana Grande  | 3            | 13           | 52          | 0.044117647 | 0.191176471 | 0.764705882 | 249        | 127               |

-**Figure 1:** Snapshot of dataset containing tracks released in 2020
+**Table 1:** Snapshot of dataset containing tracks released in 2020

-### Key Terms
+#### Description of select data fields
 The following terms defined are important in our analyses.
 In our data set most terms contain are represented by a  value between 0 and 1, indicating least to most.
-For example, looking at the first two rows in Figure 1, we can see that the track by the artist, Pop Smoke, has a greater speechiness score, indicating a greater percentage of that song contains spoken word.
+For example, looking at the first two rows in *Table 1*, we can see that the track by the artist, Pop Smoke, has a greater speechiness score, indicating a greater percentage of that song contains spoken word.

 - **Danceability:** uses several musical elements (tempo, stability, beat strength, regularity) to determine how suitable a given track is for dancing
 - **Energy:**  measures intensity of a song